thinkthroo/build-from-scratch/build-shadcn-ui-from-scratch/create-monorepo-with-turbo/README.md

 6. Build components page that shows these components built
 7. Build themes page that demonstrates 2 or 3 themes
 8. Build "Blocks" page with one example.
+9. CLI package to add Button, Card, Accordion into a project